aisyahsohimi/NewBGradSupp---New-Graduate-All-in-One-Platform/README.md

 * Subsystem 3 - Professional Certificates / Skills I Could Use to Improve

 ## My FYP Subsystem: How much pay could I expect?
-This subsytem provide all information to the user regarding the salary they could expect based on the details they provided in subsystem 1.
+This subsystem help the student to provide the range of salary they could expect based detail information they fill in subsystem 1.
+The range of salary might be different for each person as they have different education background and qualification.